casaub0n/casaub0n/packages/eslint-config/eslint-base/README.md

 # `@casaub0n/eslint-config`

-This config is flat config.
+This is flat config.

 ## Usage

-Make `eslint.config.mjs` on the root of your project.
+Make `eslint.config.mjs` on the root of a project.

 This is a example, be strict in the beginning.